Screen Printing a Repeat Pattern

 - Opaque Film Marker

-- General drawing materials (paper, pencil, black pen, scissors, tracing paper)
+- General drawing materials (paper, pencil, black pen, scissors)

 - Masking tape

 - Photo Emulsion (and sensitiser)